Infectious diseases, such as SARS and Ebola, make good headline fodder.

-Such work is the specialty of Daniel Uslan, MD, associate chief of the Division of Infectious Diseases at the David Geffen School of Medicine at UCLA.
+Daniel Uslan, MD, associate chief of the Division of Infectious Diseases at the David Geffen School of Medicine at UCLA, specializes in this type of behind-the-scenes work.
 As an infectious disease specialist with a lifelong passion for ID, Dr. Uslan directs his interests in problem-solving a variety of infections.

 "I was always fascinated by the complex variety of problems that microscopic organisms can produce," he says.
 "Our patients have such a diverse set of issues; we may be treating one person with meningitis, [and another one] with tuberculosis, a bone or blood infection or malaria."

-Some patients are critically ill in the ICU and only require one visit.
+Some patients are critically ill in the intensive care unit (ICU) and only require one visit.
 Others are long-term patients with chronic infections, such as HIV.
-But regardless of the situation, Dr. Uslan aims for the same outcome:
+But regardless of the situation, Dr. Uslan aims for the same outcome.

 "In general, our patients are curable, and it's very rewarding to see a very sick patient, figure out what's wrong with them, and get them better," he says.